4.4 Pro Forma Adjustments

 filing its Form 10-K for the year ending December

-31, 20X4, it would need to consider
+31, 20X4, it would need to retrospectively revise

-financial statements for the retrospective
+its prior annual financial statements for the

-adoption.
+retrospective adoption.
 If A reflects the adoption

 retrospectively to December 31, 20X3, in its